Carmel-Jane/maltese-dictionary/README.md

 ## Project Summary

 This is an English to Maltese dictionary that utilises the Ġabra API. Ġabra is a free, open lexicon for Maltese.
-This project was built in order to show appreciation and raide awareness of the unqiue Maltese language.
+This project was built in order to show appreciation and raise awareness of the unqiue Maltese language.
 For more information about the Ġabra project and the Ġabra API, visit [here](https://mlrs.research.um.edu.mt/resources/gabra/).

 ## Tech Stack